 Whether you’re nearing the end of your degree and your dissertation is on the horizon, or you’re planning to apply for a PhD program, chances are you’ll need to craft a convincing research proposal.
 If you’re on this page, you’re probably unsure exactly what the research proposal is all about.
 Well, you’ve come to the right place.

-What is a dissertation (or thesis) research proposal?
+What is a research proposal?

-The purpose of the research proposal (it’s job, so to speak) is to convince your research supervisor, committee or university that your research is suitable (for the requirements of the degree program) and manageable (given the time and resource constraints you will face).
+The purpose of the research proposal (its job, so to speak) is to convince your research supervisor, committee or university that your research is suitable (for the requirements of the degree program) and manageable (given the time and resource constraints you will face).

 The most important word here is “convince” – in other words, your research proposal needs to sell your research idea (to whoever is going to approve it).
 If it doesn’t convince them (of its suitability and manageability), you’ll need to revise and resubmit.
 This will cost you valuable time, which will either delay the start of your research or eat into its time allowance (which is bad news).